Fisheries and Land Resources

 Public Reminders for the Forest Fire Season

-- Forest Fire Regulations
+Forest Fire Regulations

-- During the forest fire season a person may light a fire in a prepared location in a provincial, national, municipal or private park that has facilities to contain open pit fires.
+- Open or Outdoor Fires - During the forest fire season a person may light a fire on forest land or within 300 metres of forest land without a

+- The fire is in a prepared location in a provincial, national, municipal or private park that has facilities to contain open pit fires.

 - the unit completely contains the fire;